 As you all know from this post, I promised that I would be more real about my cancer journey.
 It’s been just over a year since I was diagnosed, and there is definitely a lot more to share as I am on the road to recovery.
 To be honest, I contemplated sharing my journey now.
 I wasn’t sure how you all would react.
 I initially created this blog to share fashion outfits, but now I want this space to be something more and it just so happens that cancer is a big part of my life.
-I’m not ashamed of it.
-I do hope that documenting my journey helps some of you out there.
-Helping others is without a doubt one of my biggest passions in life.
-I also hope to share more brands that raise cancer awareness and promote funding for cancer research.
-Because I know in my heart we can definitely find a cure.

-for me.
+How do I feel about this?!
+Bittersweet.
+I’m excited that this is a sign that things are going well for me.
 That I can tell cancer to ‘F off’ and I know I am kicking cancer’s

 Fight after the Fight

 |Shirt: c/o Sevenly (7% gets donated to National Breast Cancer Foundation)

 Headband: c/o Headbands of Hope (buy 1 headband, & 1 gets donated to a child with cancer)